89luca89/distrobox/docs/posts/integrate_vscode_distrobox.md

 and make it executable: `chmod +x ~/.local/bin/podman-host`.

-Open VSCode settings (Ctrl+,) and head to `Remote>Containers>Docker Path` and set it to the path of `podman-exec`, like in the example
+Open VSCode settings (Ctrl+,) and head to `Remote>Containers>Docker Path` and set it to the path of `podman-host`, like in the example

 ![image](https://user-images.githubusercontent.com/598882/149208525-5ad630c9-fcbc-4ee6-9d77-e50d2c782a56.png)